Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale

 \section{Design Concept}

-Based on the requirements discussed above we will introduce the design concept of our proposed service framework in this section.
-To this end we will firstly present the \gls{API} design, in particular as providing an \gls{API} for forecasting and optimization code is the core functionality of our proposed solution.
-Based on the \gls{API} design we will proceed to describe the internal operation of a service derived with the framework and finally conclude this section with a discussion about service operation.
+Based on the requirements discussed above, we introduce the design concept of our proposed service framework in this section.
+To this end, we first present the \gls{API} design, in particular as providing an \gls{API} for forecasting and optimization code is the core functionality of our proposed solution.
+Based on the \gls{API} design, we proceed to describe the internal operation of a service derived from the framework and finally conclude this section with a discussion about service operation.